AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 This will drop you into the shell of the apache1 container and you can run the ping command to test communication with mysql1.

-`ping -c 4 mysql1` should fail because apache1 is not on the database network and therefore cannot reach the mysql1 container.
+Now try running the command `ping -c 4 mysql1`.
+This command should fail because apache1 is not on the database network and therefore cannot reach the mysql1 container.

-`ping -c 4 nginx1` should succeed because they share the `external` network.
+Try running the command `ping -c 4 nginx1`.
+This should succeed because they share the `external` network.

 `exit` to escape out of the container shell